 - Add .old at the end of the file name (as in QBWUSER.ini.old).

 - Reopen QuickBooks Desktop.

-If the program opens after you rename either QBWUSER.ini or EntitlementDataStore.ecml, try opening a sample company file.
+If the program opens after you rename either QBWUSER.ini or EntitlementDataStore.ecml, try to open a sample company file.

-If the sample file opens, but you can't open your own company file, copy the file to a different folder and open it from there.
-(Preferably a local folder instead of a network location.)
-If you can open the company file from a different location, the problem might be coming from a damaged folder or folder permissions.
+If you can open a sample company but not your own, copy your file to a different folder.
+Open it from the new location.
+(We recommend a local folder and not a network location.)
+If you can open your file, the problem might be a damage folder or folder permissions.

 If you can't sign into your file even after that, your company file is most likely damaged.
-Try restoring an earlier backup of that file instead.
+Try to restore an earlier backup of that file instead.

-If you can't open the sample company file or QuickBooks won't even start, the actual QuickBooks installation is damaged.
+If you can't open the sample company file or QuickBooks won't start, the QuickBooks installation is damaged.